WhitmanCS370/Frends-Audio-Archive/README.md

 creating a reproducable development environment as well as discussing how we will manage work.

-We changed `cli_example.py` so that it plays every file passed to it in sequence.
+We changed `cli_example.py` so that it plays every file passed to it.
+By default, they are played in sequence.
+However, you can play them simultaneously by specifying `-p` or `--parallel`.
 For example `python cli_example.py mysound1.wav mysound2.wav` would play
 `mysound1.wav` followed by `mysound2.wav`.
+`python cli_example.py mysound1.wav mysound2.wav` would play
+`mysound1.wav` and `mysound2.wav` simultaneously.

 We used `argparse` to parse arguments.
 While it probably makes this simple example more complicated, it will hopefully make extending a CLI easier if we